waku-org/docs.waku.org/docs/guides/js-waku/use-waku-react.md

 function App() {
 	// Create a message encoder and decoder pair const { encoder, decoder } = useContentPair();
-	// Use these to handle the messages in your application }
+}
 ```